rvral-nxrd/video-transcoder/README.md

 # 🎬 Transcode Service

-A lightweight, automated video transcoding service for Linux systems.
+ I designed this script specifically for `Davinci Resolve` free users on Linux, since it does not support a lot of codecs.
+I used codecs I know work without issue, stay close to the original file's quality and file size.
  It watches a specified directory for new video files, transcodes them using `ffmpeg`, and organizes the output by creation date.
-Designed for simplicity, modularity, and extensibility.

 ---